- Our people

-Shawn leads the Fund’s product, administration and member services, across super, retirement and insurance.
-Shawn was appointed a Group Executive in July 2013.
-Prior to this role, Shawn held the position of General Manager of Operations at AustralianSuper.
+Shawn is accountable for delivering a holistic and industry leading retirement offer for members, providing leadership across the superannuation system to ensure settings that support all Australians live well in retirement.
+Shawn joined the Fund in 2007 and was appointed Group Executive, Member Experience in July 2013, where he was accountable for the Fund’s product, administration and member services, across super, retirement and insurance.
+Prior to this, Shawn held the position of General Manager of Operations at AustralianSuper.
 Shawn has more than 21 years of financial services experience with roles in operations, product, administration and sales for companies including BT Financial Group and Perpetual, and has worked at the Australian Prudential Regulation Authority.
 Shawn holds a Bachelor of Economics and a Graduate Diploma of Applied Finance & Investment.

 ‘We use our scale to enhance simplicity, drive efficiency and reduce costs, leading to better outcomes for members.'

-Peter was appointed Group Executive, Finance and Operations at AustralianSuper in 2019.
-In this role he is responsible for the management of Finance, Legal and Investment Operations.
-Peter also oversees the Investment Compliance, Operational Risk and Internal Audit functions of the Fund.
-Peter joined AustralianSuper in 2006 and led the Investment Operations department for many years through significant growth and change.
-As Head of Investment Operations, he was responsible for ensuring the appropriate capability, resources and expertise were in place to ensure the efficient implementation of the Fund’s Investment Strategy.
-Peter joined the Executive team in August 2019 to lead the newly created Finance and Operations division.
+Peter is responsible for the management of Finance, Legal, Technology Services, Investment and Member Operations, Investment Compliance, Data Services and Operational Risk.
+Peter joined AustralianSuper in 2006 to lead the Investment Operations department through a significant period of growth and change, following which he was appointed Group Executive, Finance and Operations in 2019 to lead the newly created Finance and Operations division.
 Prior to joining AustralianSuper, Peter held a number of senior roles with National Custodian Services (part of National Australia Bank) including Head of Product Development and Head of Financial Reporting.
 He has also held previous positions as Head of Corporate Services at National Investment Services and Head of Finance and Administration at County NatWest Australia Investment Limited.
 Peter holds a Bachelor of Commerce from University of Melbourne and has completed his Professional Year.

 'To deliver top performance for members, our aim is to have an engaged, high-performing global workforce.'

-Responsible for the leadership of the People & Culture Group, Michele and her team design and execute people and culture initiatives to support the Fund’s 2030 Strategy.
-Key areas of focus include talent acquisition, development and management; succession planning and leadership development; colleague engagement; health and wellbeing; diversity and inclusion; workforce planning; remuneration design and people analytics.
+Michele is accountable for ensuring the Fund is a rewarding place for colleagues to work and progress professionally, and for embedding a member first culture aligned to our purpose, values, policies and practices.
+Michele and her team design and execute people and culture initiatives to support the Fund’s 2030 Strategy.
+Key areas of focus include: talent acquisition, development and management; succession planning and leadership development; colleague engagement; health and wellbeing; diversity and inclusion; workforce planning; remuneration design and people analytics.
 Michele joined AustralianSuper as Group Executive, People and Culture in July 2018.
 Prior to joining AustralianSuper, Michele was the People and Culture Leader for Mercer, Pacific region and has more than 30 years’ experience as a human resources practitioner.
 Michele holds a Graduate Diploma in Human Resources and Industrial Relations Management from RMIT.

 Chief Risk Officer